Praruj/Praruj/README.md

 - 🗾 Born in Nepal → Studied in Kyoto → Working in Osaka
 - 🎙️ Former podcast host (*Guffadi Cast*, 2020–2022) — because understanding people matters as much as understanding data
 - 🤝 Rotaract Club founder — started during COVID lockdown in 2020 with 30 members, to rebuild communication and leadership among youth when the world went quiet
-- ✍️ Starting to write on Medium — experiments, walkthroughs, and thinking out loud
+- ✍️ Starting to write on Medium — experiments, analysis, and thinking out loud
 - 🌐 [prarujthapa.com.np](https://prarujthapa.com.np)

 ---